finos/FDC3-conformance-framework/README.md

 You will need to set up your desktop agent so that it has an _App Directory containing all the conformance apps_.
 This step is vendor-dependent, but examples of `AppD` records can be found in the `directory` folder.

-5.  **Run the tests**
+### Running The Tests

-You can load up the conformance app and select the tests you wish to run:
+Once you have configured your desktop agent correctly, open the conformance app and select the tests you wish to run:

 <img src="static/selecting.png" alt="Selecting Tests" width="400px" />